-Currently there are over 10,000 known types of mushrooms.
-That may seem like a large number, but mycologists suspect that this is only a fraction of what's out there!
+Currently, there are over 10,000 known types of mushrooms.
+That may seem like a large number, but mycologists suspect that this is only a fraction of what’s out there!
 We can put these various species in one of 4 categories: saprotrophic, mycorrhizal, parasitic, and endophytic.
-These categories describe how the the organism feeds itself.
+These categories describe how the organism feeds itself.

 (Note: If you’re more interested in how YOU feed yourself, check out the edible mushrooms page).

 Saprotrophic mushrooms are decomposers.
 They release acids and enzymes that break down dead tissue into smaller molecules they can absorb.
 Thus decaying wood, plants, and even animals can become food for a saprotroph.